sucaba/IronTextLibrary/Doc/UserGuide.md

 Example demostrates more advanced Interpreter class functionality:
 - Parsing from a TextReader
 - Redirect error messages to console
 - Build parse tree.
-Actually it is more powerful construct called Shared Packed Parse Forest (SPPF).
+Actually it not a tree but a more powerful construct called Shared Packed Parse Forest (SPPF).
+It supports node sharing and ambiguous productions.
 - Visit parse tree
 - Tokenize from TextReader